ISSN 1016-5169 | E-ISSN 1308-4488

 pdf

-The Dilemma of Edoxaban Interruption and Heparin Bridging Before Upgrading to Cardiac Resynchronization Therapy in an Older Patient with Atrial Fibrillation, Chronic Kidney Disease, and Mitral Bioprosthesis [Turk Kardiyol Dern Ars]
+The Dilemma of Edoxaban Interruption and Heparin Bridging Before Upgrading to Cardiac Resynchronization Therapy in an Older Patient with Atrial Fibrillation, Chronic Kidney Disease, and a Mitral Bioprosthesis [Turk Kardiyol Dern Ars]

 Turk Kardiyol Dern Ars.
-Ahead of Print: TKDA-86907 | DOI: 10.5543/tkda.2024.86907
+2026; 54(1): 63-67 | DOI: 10.5543/tkda.2024.86907

-The Dilemma of Edoxaban Interruption and Heparin Bridging Before Upgrading to Cardiac Resynchronization Therapy in an Older Patient with Atrial Fibrillation, Chronic Kidney Disease, and Mitral Bioprosthesis
+The Dilemma of Edoxaban Interruption and Heparin Bridging Before Upgrading to Cardiac Resynchronization Therapy in an Older Patient with Atrial Fibrillation, Chronic Kidney Disease, and a Mitral Bioprosthesis

 Mert Doğan, Uğur Canpolat